livegnik/2way-poc-design/README.md

 Denial-of-service protection is part of the protocol pipeline, not a bolt-on.
 The DoS Guard Manager gates admission at the network boundary and can require client puzzles before any payload flows inward [[11](#ref-11)] [[9](#ref-9)].
 Puzzle difficulty adjusts dynamically to load and abuse signals, and the system fails closed on policy or puzzle failures.
 Earlier stages reject malformed input without expensive work, and failures are classified consistently [[1](#ref-1)] [[10](#ref-10)].

-Recovery is intentionally boring.
+Recovery is intentionally simple.
 Accepted changes are signed, ordered, and append-only, so a node can rebuild by replaying history and reapplying the same rules.
 Unverifiable history is rejected rather than patched or trusted [[8](#ref-8)].

 The protocol does not define social or political choices.
 Governance models, moderation rules, incentives, and policy meaning live in application schemas and data.
 The protocol enforces correctness, authorship, and ordering, not policy content.